jgerstein/Functions-Assignment/Documentation1.md

-# Name:
+Name:
+findKelvin (from Celsius)

-## Examples:
+Examples:
-Insert examples here.
+kelvin(25);

-## Description:
+Description:
-Insert description here
+finds the Kelvin (adds 273) for the value of Celsius inputed.

-## Syntax:
+Syntax:
-Demonstrate syntax here

-##Parameters:
-Name and describe parameters here

-##Returns:
-What type of data does it return?
+kelvin(celsius);

+Parameters:
+celcius	int or float, the input value of celsius

+Returns:
+kelvin

-##Other notes:
+Other notes:
 Anything else?